kejones8/ncsu-landis-ii-hpc/README.md

     * This is where your singularity image (.sif) will be stored.

 # 1. Build a Singularity Image (.sif)

+If intersted in only NECN 6.9 & SCRPPLE 3.2, the image in the google drive folder should work.
+Otherwise, steps below to help build your own image with customized extensions.

 ## Getting Singularity Installed & .sdef formatted
 a) An .sdef file is used to build the .sif.
 The [.sdef used](https://github.com/kejones8/ncsu-landis-ii-hpc/blob/main/working_hpc_landis-ii.sdef) is stored in this repo.